bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 James: 00:24:21

 And I know I'll have to hand it off to Rijndael to cover because I know he's got some, but I do have a few.
-Number one is  the brain dead improvement security that everybody could make at pretty much minimal effort, which is basically just introduce,  use OpVault and have your recovery path be a sort of separate hardware manufacturer kind of wallet technique than you have right now, even if it's as stupid as  some software wallet that you spun up on a computer one time, as long as it's not correlated with the way that you store your coins right now, there's essentially no cost.
+Number one is  the brain dead improvement security that everybody could make at pretty much minimal effort, which is basically just introduce,  use `OP_VAULT` and have your recovery path be a sort of separate hardware manufacturer kind of wallet technique than you have right now, even if it's as stupid as  some software wallet that you spun up on a computer one time, as long as it's not correlated with the way that you store your coins right now, there's essentially no cost.
 I mean, the cost that you pay is  a slight delay to spend your coins, but there's no cost to introducing kind of an uncorrelated path to do recovery.
 So really anybody could do that.
-The second pretty easy scenario to set up, which I think is pretty cool, is if you're worried about  a hostage situation, you can actually, and really, I mean, OpVault is kind of uniquely allows you to do this.
+The second pretty easy scenario to set up, which I think is pretty cool, is if you're worried about  a hostage situation, you can actually, and really, I mean, `OP_VAULT` is kind of uniquely allows you to do this.
 You can set up a configuration where let's say that your spend delay is a week.
 And let's say that your recovery path points to a taproot script, which is only spendable after a month.
 You can have a situation where you can prove to your attacker, hey, look, I can't touch these coins, even if you start the process moving.